 - Virtual Board Status: (Only SEAiq Pilot) The current status of Virtual Boarding.
 Tells you if, for instance, the vessel you selected for Virtual Boarding is no longer known.

 - Virtual Board: (Only SEAiq Pilot) Presents list of current AIS targets.
 You can select one you want to virtually board.
 If virtual boarding is active, the first option listed is to disable virtual boarding.

 You can also virtually board another vessel by selecting it on the Navigate tab, bringing up its full details and selecting Virtually Board This Vessel.

-- Automatic Board: (Only SEAiq Pilot) When enabled, the user will be prompted to board a vessel when nearby.
-The user will be prompted when the following conditions are met: no Own-Ship is available, your device is at most 0.25NM from a vessel, your device's course is within 2kn of vessel's course, and the vessel is not a pilot boat, port tender, tug boat, or recreational vessel.
-You will be asked to board at most once every 5 minutes.
+- Automatic Board: (Only SEAiq Pilot) When enabled, the user is prompted to board a vessel when nearby.
+The user is prompted when the following conditions are met: no Own-Ship is available, your device is at most 0.25NM from a vessel, your device's course is within 2kn of vessel's course, and the vessel is not a pilot boat, port tender, tug boat, or recreational vessel.
+You can be asked to board at most once every 5 minutes.

 This feature requires an internal GPS in your device.
 Enabling this causes the internal GPS to always be on, which may affect the battery life.